Ratings2,427

 This book takes the hard science fiction philosophy really seriously, as everything is tried to be explained with a scientific eye.
 Most of the time, you don't feel like what's happening is unreasonable or unrealistic.
 And when you do, it's not due to the science explanation, but rather the feeling of "how many times can this man survive ?".

-The only flaw I can find is that the book doesn't explore the emotions and background of the protagonist too deeply.
-Usually, when something emotional comes up, there's a joke to cover it.
+- a luck of the exploration of the emotions and background of the protagonist, most if the times when something emotional comes up, there's a joke to cover it.

 One takeaway from this book is that I'm glad I abandoned my childhood dream of becoming an astronaut.